CMU-Vis-2021/3D-Vis/README.md

 View this notebook in your browser by clicking on the link above

-## Project Process
+## Project Process/Teamwork

-## Teamwork
+In order to create this interactive visualization, we took many pivots throughout our process.
+We first began by wanting to do an interactive/application that can help to explain the process of creating a 3D model.
+Since that did not really invovle a dataset and our proposal got rejected, we then thought on using a dataset about Fish Species; we were planning on doing a narrative about eating sustainability.
+However, we found the dataset was hard to load into Observable.
+We also thought about doing a narrative on susbtance abuse, but none of the datasets were clean or had much useful information.
+Therefore, we settled for a dataset on fire incidents in Pittsburgh.

-With this dataset, Fernanda was mostly in charge of SQL queries as she had some beginner experience using PostgreSQL and creating load files.
-Andrea worked more on creating the visuals with Vega-lite as she had used that language for her previous assignment.
-Once we had the basic queries and the basic charts made, both of us worked together to translate the Vega-lite charts to Vega-lite using JSON.
+With this dataset, Fernanda was in charge of all the SQL queries as she had a good amount of experience using PostgreSQL and creating load files.
+Both of us worked on creating the visuals with Vega-lite as we had all gained experience from previous assignments.
+We worked to find new ways to make charts, add specific details such as tooltips and color schemas.
+Furthermore, we both contributed to adding to the narrative and analyzing the results given out by our interactive charts.
+Overall, the hardest part was thinking about how to use SQL to manipulate the data to make interesting observations.
+That being said, we did face challenges in creating the map and also figuring our how filtering works with the different types of charts.